chromejaw/dreng/README.md

 # dreng

-it's cooking, wait for it
+It’s cooking.
+Wait for it; it’s almost there.